If you have a car or two spending a lot of time sitting idle in your garage, why not rent your car and put it to work for you?

 - Website has a lot of information

-- $1 million in liability insurance (You have to dig deeper into the ins and outs of Turo insurance.
+- Up to $750,000 in liability insurance (You have to dig deeper into the ins and outs of Turo insurance.
 Each location has different policies.

 Reasons to Skip Turo:

 - Since July 2019, Turo changed policies that prevented hosts from sharing their car on any other car-sharing service.
-So you either go with Turo exclusively, or not.
+So you either go with Turo exclusively or not at all.

 - Does not operate in New York